MIMIC: Masked Image Modeling with Image Correspondences: Dataset, Resources, Assets

 \subsection{Assets}

 We provide the details of the dataset and code licenses used in our study in Table\ref{tab:assets}.
 We bear all responsibility in case of violation of rights.
-Our code is primarily based on MAE~\cite{he2020momentum}, MultiMAE~\cite{bachmann2022multimae} and CroCo~\cite{weinzaepfel2022croco} and we have provided the license information here: \href{https://github.com/RAIVNLab/MIMIC/blob/main/LICENSE}{LICENSE}
+Our code is primarily based on MAE~\citep{he2020momentum}, MultiMAE~\citep{bachmann2022multimae} and CroCo~\citep{weinzaepfel2022croco} and our work is licensed under CC BY-NC-SA 4.0.